Buyer's Markets Are A Great Time For Moving Up

 It's still better if their budget will stretch to hanging onto the current property while buying the new one, because when the market turns they'll still be able to sell the first property for more than they can now.
 Nonetheless, it's still a good idea to move up in a buyer's market if you can.

 Now, let's say you wait for the market to recover.
 Let's say everything is a straight linear computation, even though it won't be - I'll bet you money that the more expensive home goes up further, faster, not to mention relative bargaining positions of a condominium owner versus a detached property owner.
 Let's say the loan rates stay exactly the same as today, which they won't, because in a period of high demand and increasing prices, there's more competition for money and therefore, higher rates.
-If you wait for that condo to be worth $330,000 again, that property you can get for $500,000 today becomes a $635,000 property.
+If you waited for that condo to be worth $330,000 again, that property you can get for $500,000 today becomes a $635,000 property.
 Straight line proportionality.
 You net roughly $173,000, again less $10,000 for closing costs on the new property.
 Now you do have slightly better than 20% down payment, to be sure, but you've still got to borrow $471,000.
 You can either do so with a Jumbo loan, or via a conforming first with a Home Equity Loan on top of that.
 Even using the full $10,000 for closing costs, your rate ends up higher.
 Equivalent cost per month that way: $3760.
 Income to qualify: a little over $8350.
 For making the exact same exchange, under conditions that I'll bet money are going to be less favorable than this.
+At this update, the market for desirable single family residences has definitely come back strongly; the market for condos is still languishing.

 It is to be admitted that market constraints in the latter case might keep the prices down somewhat, but that's only as a counter-weight to all of the other forces, and it is quite easy for a mathematician or economist to prove that the actual equilibrium point will still be significantly less affordable than the current state of affairs.
 Don't worry, I'm not going to drag you through that.
 Nor are we talking properties that the average family can afford with this particular example, but the principle applies to every affordability range, from a bottom of the market condo to the top of the line.
 Nor does it take any great mathematical skill to tell you that the affordability of a good that everybody is trying to buy right now is less than that of the same good when large numbers of people are trying to sell and very few people want to buy.
 Think any number of hot tech gadgets or "must have" Christmas toys.
 Real estate isn't that much different, economically, but people can have perfectly great financial futures without the latest tech gadget.
 It's unlikely they will have an equally bright future without owning at least the property they live in.
 Right now, property is affordable because lots of people want to sell and very few want to buy, leading to a huge disparity between the number of people who could afford a given property if they wanted, and the number of people actually willing to buy, and thence to greater affordability.
 When a larger number of people are ready and willing to buy, the affordability will decrease.
 It's all a matter of simple supply and demand.